Emily Williamson: Society for the Protection of Birds

+Work in Education and Employment

 In 1891, she had founded the Gentlewomen's Employment Association in Manchester, and she also initiated two influential programmes from within this group: the Princess Christian Training College for Nurses and, in 1898, the Loan Training Fund, which helped to subsidise the costs of further education for young women.
-Although no records of these organisations exist, the Loan Training Fund was said to have been the first of its kind in the country.
+Although it is believed that records of these organisations no longer exist, the Loan Training Fund was said to have been the first of its kind in the country.